 The modern patient’s expectations for your digital presence are shaped by their favorite digital experiences—regardless of whether that experience was with Amazon, Apple, Uber, or any other multi-billion-dollar company.
 In fact, over 75% of people have admitted to judging a company’s credibility based on their website design.

 So, what does a GOOD healthcare website look like?

 1. Online scheduling, Online Bill Pay, and Online Prescription Renewal

-Patients need to be able to book, pay, and renew prescriptions right on your website—71 percent of millennials prefer online scheduling, and they won’t be alone for long as Baby Boomers get more comfortable with digital technology.
-Online booking is becoming a necessity, and Accenture predicts that by the end of 2019, 66 percent of health systems will offer self-scheduling and 64 percent of all patients will use self-scheduling systems.
+Patients need to be able to book, pay, and renew prescriptions right on your website—71% of millennials prefer online scheduling, and they won’t be alone for long as Baby Boomers get more comfortable with digital technology.
+Online booking is becoming a necessity, and Accenture predicts that by the end of 2019, 66% of health systems will offer self-scheduling and 64% of all patients will use self-scheduling systems.